OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Problem Formulation: Weighted Sum-Rate Maximization

 \section{Problem Formulation: Weighted Sum-Rate Maximization}

-In this section, we first derive the capacity within each RS using NOMA or SDMA/OMA for the studied OFTS-MDMA system.
+In this section, we first derive the transmission rate within each RS using NOMA or SDMA/OMA for the studied OFTS-MDMA system.
 Then, we formulate the weighted sum-rate maximization problem by jointly optimizing the multi-domain resource allocation and MA selection.